-Even for non-football fans, São Paulo's Museu do Futebol (Football Museum) is a must-see tourist attraction.
-The Brazilian team has been unquestionably the most delightful and successful national team in football's history - and even though it's a well-worn cliché, the sport is supported with religious fervour, right across the country.
-The beauty of São Paulo's Football Museum, housed within the Pacaembu Stadium (which is itself an icon of the city), is that is takes a modern, interactive approach toward its exhibitions - with holographic displays, touch-screen information panels, and various other multimedia installations.
-Highlights of the museum include a 'History of the World Cup' section, and a display introducing Brazil's 25 greatest-ever players (the Anjos Barrocos, or 'Baroque Angels').
-An appreciation of what football means to the country is vital to getting to grips with Brazilian culture - and São Paulo's Football Museum is a wonderful introduction in this respect.
-Be sure to budget at least two or three hours at the museum, as there's a lot to see.
+Even for non-football fans, Sao Paulo's Museu do Futebol (Football Museum) is a must-see tourist attraction.
+The Brazilian team has been unquestionably the most delightful and successful national team in football's history, and the sport is supported with religious fervour, right across the country.
+The beauty of Sao Paulo's Football Museum, housed within the Pacaembu Stadium (which is itself an icon of the city), is that is takes a modern, interactive approach toward its exhibitions, with holographic displays, touch-screen information panels, and various other multimedia installations.
+Highlights of the museum include the 'History of the World Cup' section, and a display introducing Brazil's 25 greatest-ever players (the Anjos Barrocos, or 'Baroque Angels').
+An appreciation of what football means to the country is vital to getting to grips with Brazilian culture, and Sao Paulo's Football Museum is a wonderful introduction in this respect.
+Be sure to budget at least two or three hours for the museum, as there's a lot to see.

 Address: Estádio do Pacaembu, Praça Charles Miller 1, São Paulo